|

 daytime crime has increased.

-excellent security advice to
+excellent security advice (which we follow too) to

 museums and galleries (often as part of an application to the

-Government Loan Indemnity Scheme).
-They often suggest that Euronova products can be a cost effective solution to improving day-time, display security. |
+as a reputable supplier of products to give a cost effective solution to improving day-time, display security. |